 4. The licensee is required to comply with the Ontario Fair Hydro Plan Act, 2017.

+205.1x Section 70 of the Ontario Energy Board Act, 1998 is amended by adding the following subsection:

+(2.3) Every licence issued to a unit sub-meter provider is deemed to contain the condition that the unit sub-meter provider is required to comply with the Ontario Fair Hydro Plan Act, 2017 and the regulations made under it.

 206x.
 Section 78.1 of the Act is amended by adding the following subsection: